Home / Platform Considerations

 Requirements:

-• Notes email client: A 32-bit Notes email client is required, and must be installed on the machine performing the migration.
-For best calendar data fidelity, we recommend Notes client v9.0.1 FP 8 or higher.
-The Notes client should be installed into its default location, and setup as a stand-alone client (if you do not need to use an ID file and password).
+Notes email client: A 32-bit Notes email client is recommended and must be installed on all migration machines.
+For the best calendar data fidelity, we recommend Notes client v9.0.1 FP 8 or higher.
+The Notes client should be installed as a single user install “only for me” into its default location, or setup as a stand-alone client (if you do not need to use an ID file and password).
 The Notes client must be closed when using Transend Migration Console or the verification of credentials and migration will fail.

 Local Archive Migrator: